 Your assignments and exams are evaluated on the basis of:

 - Correctness: Your arguments should make sense, your proofs should be valid, and your program should work in the reference environment

-For a small subset of assignments, TAs will review all final submissions by hand.
-If there are significant style issues, they may give a non-passing grade on style, accompanied by “FIX STYLE” annotations in their code.
+For a small subset of assignments, the course staff will review all final submissions by hand.
+If there are significant style issues, they may give a non-passing grade on style, accompanied by a “FIX STYLE” annotations in their notes.
 Students who are told to fix their style must address these issues and discuss their revisions with a TA within 5 days of the style grades being posted.
 Any TA or instructor can do style re-grading at any office hour; you do not have to go to the TA that assigned the grade.